princeton-nlp/DensePhrases/examples/fusion-in-decoder/README.md

     --checkpoint_dir $SAVE_DIR/fid-data/pretrained_models \
     --text_maxlength 250
 ```
-Note that the most hyperparameters follow the original work and the only difference is the use of `--accumulation_steps 16` and proper adjustment to its training, save, evaluation steps.
+Note that most hyperparameters follow the original work and the only difference is the use of `--accumulation_steps 16` and proper adjustment to its training, save, evaluation steps.